mjul/faiss-embeddings-lab/README.md

 It appears that the Windows version of `faiss-cpu` on the `pytorch` channel is not working due to a missing `swigfaiss` DLL.
 However, the `faiss-cpu` package on the `conda-forge` channel works.

+# Notebooks
+There are a number of Jupyter notebooks in the `notebooks` folder with experiments.
+See [notebooks/README.md](notebooks/README.md) for details.